Yesterday, I realized that I had way too much Web writing stuff to do.

 But yesterday, was different.
-I had a bunch of Web writing projects – new home page copy for my site and new email autoresponders.
-I also had a client project and a conference PowerPoint to complete (SES Chicago is right around the corner.)
+I had a bunch of writing projects — new home page copy for my site and new email autoresponders.
+I also had a client project and PowerPoint to complete.
+Plus, various other things that popped up.

 I was busy (Sound familiar?
 I bet you have your own super-busy story to share.)

 Unlike most days when I buckle down and just do it, yesterday was different.
 My inner Heather-child was having a temper tantrum.
 It was too much stuff.
 I didn’t have time to finish it.
 I messed up and packed in too many deliverables in one day.